Fake Kidnapping Scam Guide: Singapore’s Legal & Safety Tips

 A Hypothetical Example:

 You receive a call claiming, “We’ve kidnapped your son, and he’s with us right now.
 We’ll hurt him if you don’t transfer $10,000 within the next hour.”
 You hear crying in the background, and a voice screaming, “Help me!”
-Panicked, you may feel compelled to follow their instructions immediately.
-However, in most cases, your loved one is safe, and the entire scenario has been fabricated.
+In a panic, you may feel compelled to follow their instructions immediately.
+However, in most cases, your loved one is safe, and the situation, has been fabricated.

 Penalties For Kidnapping Scams In Singapore